Try out the evaluation version of Bash on Ubuntu on Windows

 Set up the environment where the preview version will be installed

-In a typical Windows 10 environment, you'd have to wait until the official version was installed, so
+In a typical Windows 10 environment, you would have to wait until the official version is installed, so

-It said that it would take a few days for the latest developer preview to be released, but
+It actually said that it would take several days for the latest developer preview to be announced, but

-I was surprised to receive an update notification to the latest developer preview the very next day.
+I was surprised to receive an update notification for the latest developer preview the very next day.

 After rebooting a few times, the installation was completed successfully